georg-goetz/DecayFitNet/README.md

 # DecayFitNet
 This toolbox accompanies the following paper:
->Georg Götz, Ricardo Falcón Pérez, Sebastian J. Schlecht, and Ville Pulkki, *"Neural network for multi-exponential sound energy decay analysis"*, submitted to Journal of the Acoustical Society of America, 2022.
+>Georg Götz, Ricardo Falcón Pérez, Sebastian J. Schlecht, and Ville Pulkki, *"Neural network for multi-exponential sound energy decay analysis"*, accepted for publication in The Journal of the Acoustical Society of America, 2022.

-The paper is currently under review at the Journal of the Acoustical Society of America.
+The paper was accepted for publication in The Journal of the Acoustical Society of America.
 A preprint can be found at https://doi.org/10.48550/arXiv.2205.09644

+Please refer to the demo files for a tutorial on how to use this toolbox.
+A more thorough documentation might be added at a later point, if required.

 ## External dependencies (MATLAB)
 The following toolboxes must be installed in order to run the MATLAB version of the toolbox: